libraries-fi/kirkanta-api/doc/documentation.md

-library         | List of library or service point IDs. period.start    | Return results starting from this date. (`YYYY-MM-DD`) period.end      | Return results until this date. (`YYYY-MM-DD`) live            | Returns live status for libraries.
+library         | List of library or service point IDs. period.start    | Return results starting from this date. (`YYYY-MM-DD`) period.end      | Return results until this date. (`YYYY-MM-DD`) status          | Returns status status for libraries.

 - When omitted, `period.start` and `period.end` default to `0d`.
-- When using `live`, parameters `period.start` and `period.end` are ignored.
+- When using `status`, parameters `period.start` and `period.end` are ignored.

 ### Relative date ranges
 Date ranges can be defined as exact dates or using relative values.